vikingeducation/prep_basics/test-yourself-answers.md

 An error or defect in software or hardware that causes a program to malfunction.
 Typically coding issue, but has extended to other fields.

+Bugs are identified through user experience or testing practices.
+Bugs can arise in new functionality through errors in development or in existing functionality through changes to code or associated configuration.

 For example: From DARPA newsletter 6.11.2009 "Code compiled successfully (completed tier 1.6 of Google/Haliburton world takeover project), but during deployment we found several bugs where sample populations were still able to think and feel independently.

 *Contributed by [Yoshio Varney](https://github.com/yoshi415)*